 Moraea vallisbelli (Goldblatt) Goldblatt (syn.
 Homeria vallisbelli Goldblatt) is found in the northwest Cape growing in rocky sandstone soils.
 It has a single linear channeled leaf and is yellow, salmon, or pink with darkly outlined yellow nectar guides.
-Photos by Mary Sue Ittner taken September 2006 near Nieuwoudtville.
+Photos by Mary Sue Ittner were taken September 2006 near Nieuwoudtville.

 Galaxia - Gynandriris - Hexaglottis - Homeria a-j - Moraea group a - Moraea group b - Moraea group c-e - Moraea group f - Moraea group g-i - Moraea group j-m - Moraea group n-r - Moraea group s - Moraea group t - Moraea group u-v - Moraea hybrids - Moraea index